 (4) Sections 31C and 31E do not limit the amount of compensation that is payable to a worker for any period of incapacity resulting from the impairments or losses referred to in those sections unless the worker elects under section 31H and an agreement is registered or an order of an arbitrator is made with respect to the amount of compensation payable pursuant to the election.

-[Section 31I inserted by No. 42 of 2004 s.
+[Section 31I inserted: No. 42 of 2004 s.
 21.]

 31J.
 Limit on compensation for worker electing under s.
 31H